KajalDodhia/FunAlg/README.md

     ```
    library(FunAlg)
     ```
 6. You can now use the stable_marriage function.
-It takes two preference tables in a data frame from and ouputs a stable matching.
+It takes two preference tables in a R data frames as inputs and ouputs a stable matching.
+Alternatively it can also take a list of vector of string format as inputs.

 ### How to download it by putting everything in repository into a folder (locally):